ucscGenomeBrowser/kent/src/hg/hgGtexTrackSettings/README.txt

    NOTE:  the X, Y may need some tweaking -- use crop box viz to guide

     ** Alternatively, if OK to retain title in .svg, one can edit viewbox in SVG.
-600, 730, 10, 10
+605, 730, 10, 10 (make sure Esophageal Junction is not truncated)

 3. Save in SVG format (Save As, Format: SVG)